Gilbert Innes

-Gilbert Innes of Stow FRSE DL MWS (1751–1832) was a Scottish banker, antiquarian and patron of the arts during the Scottish Enlightenment.
+Gilbert Innes of Stow FRSE DL MWS (7 February 1751 – 26 February 1832) was a Scottish banker, antiquarian and patron of the arts during the Scottish Enlightenment.
 He served as Deputy Governor of the Royal Bank of Scotland for 38 years.
-He was described as “the richest commoner in Scotland”.
-A notorious womaniser, another more damning quote was “the acts of his whoredom are written in the parish chronicles of Scotland”.
+He was described as "the richest commoner in Scotland".
+A notorious womaniser, another more damning quote was "the acts of his whoredom are written in the parish chronicles of Scotland".
 He had at least 67 illegitimate children.

 Life

-He was born on 7 February 1751 the fourth son of Marion Lauder of Huntly Wood and her husband, George Innes of Stow.
+Innes was born on 7 February 1751 the fourth son of Marion Lauder of Huntly Wood and her husband, George Innes of Stow.
 His father was second cashier of the Royal Bank of Scotland later becoming Cashier (the then equivalent of Chief Executive of the bank).
 He was the great grandson of John Lauder, Lord Fountainhall.

 Innes studied at the University of Edinburgh but did not graduate.
 By the time of his father's death in 1780, Innes was the sole surviving son, and inherited the family estate of Stow, near Lauder in the Scottish Borders.
 In 1787 Gilbert became a Director of the Royal Bank of Scotland.
 He helped the Bank survive the financial crises of 1793 and 1797.

-In 1793 Innes was one of the jury on the trial of Thomas Muir of Huntershill on the charge of sedition (campaigning for parliamentary reform).
+In 1793, Innes was one of the jury on the trial of Thomas Muir of Huntershill on the charge of sedition (campaigning for parliamentary reform).

-In 1800 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1800, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Walker, Sir James Hall, 4th Baronet and Thomas Charles Hope.
 He was Deputy Lieutenant of Edinburgh and was created a Freeman of the City in 1814.
 At this time he lived at 24 St Andrew Square in Edinburgh's New Town.